 Cutting down the calories by limiting the intake of food is what a lot of people do to shed weight.
 However, the path to reach your weight loss goal is by choosing your calories right and not cutting them.
 You get energy from calorie.
 When you cut them altogether, you will end up feeling tired, hungry, and craving for more food, which paves way to a vicious cycle of binge eating.
 The kind of calories in carbs is different from that in fats or proteins.
 So, instead of loading your body with empty calories go for the ones that boost your metabolism.

-Myth 2: Move your body and forget what goes inside the tummy
+Myth 2: Move your body and forget what you eat

 Myth 3: Eat fruits and veggies and forget everything else to lose weight